top of page

 Chemically refined sugar appeared in India around 2,500 years ago, and it was considered a rare and expensive spice.
 Basically, you had to be rich to afford milk sweetened with sugar.
 In fact, when the Europeans "discovered" the Americas, they quickly realized they could grow sugar cane in Brazil.
 With the help of the slave trade, they ramped up production on a huge scale.

-Now you have more sugar readily available to the masses and a history of sweetening milk and warming it up to preserve it.
+Now, you have more sugar readily available to the masses and a history of sweetening milk and warming it up to preserve it.

 Coincidently, there is another story of how some people in Argentina started to learn that they were not the creators.
-In 1936 Igor Stravinsky visited Argentina and was invited to tea by a local intellectual, Victoria Ocampo.
+In 1936, Igor Stravinsky visited Argentina and was invited to tea by a local intellectual, Victoria Ocampo.
 She was hoping to impress the visiting dignitary with the famous Argentine dulce de leche.
 When he is presented with this, everyone is surprised when he tells them that he had this when he was a child back home and was surprised to see it here, in Buenos Aires.
 He thought the Russians had invented it, and he's probably much closer to hitting the mark than thinking Argentina invented it.
 Below is a picture of an alfajor type of dessert and a can of Russian Dulce de Leche.
 These may not be super popular in Russia currently, but it did exist there way before it ever made it over to the Americas.

 In any case, once you visit Argentina, it will be very easy for you to try.
 One of the most popular desserts and just about every restaurant offers it is panqueqe con dulce de leche.
-It is like a crepe filled with dulce de leche and with caramelized sugar on top.
+It is a crepe filled with dulce de leche and caramelized sugar on top.

 The following is from Don Julio's Instagram page: